Rock Island Health Dept. employees fired for vaccine refusal

 Duhme has put off looking for a job until now because of family matters.
 She says part of it is a hope the issue can be resolved quickly.

-"The cost benefit ratio for me simply didn't add up," says Duhme, "For them to force me to take a medical procedure that I wasn't willing to do was mind boggling to me.
+"The cost benefit ratio for me simply didn't add up," Duhme said.
+"For them to force me to take a medical procedure that I wasn't willing to do was mind boggling to me.
 But, they still voted to hire replacements."

 The women say they don't want to pursue legal action, but are willing to take that step.

 "I don't see them changing their mind.
 I see them being forced to per se change their mind.
-I don't think they're going to change their opinion," says Brumbaugh, "But I do believe that with some of the rulings going on around the country, that there will be a precedent and we will be able to go back to work with weekly testing."
+I don't think they're going to change their opinion," Brumbaugh said.
+"But I do believe that with some of the rulings going on around the country, that there will be a precedent and we will be able to go back to work with weekly testing."